 - Scuba diving (unless you stay on the surface)

-- Hot tubs or saunas hotter than 1000 F
+- Hot tubs or saunas hotter than 100 degrees F

 - Activities that might result in a direct blow to the pump or require you to twist or rotate your body significantly.

 You may participate in the following activities, as long as you are cautious and avoid body slams, falls, direct blows to the pump or catheter and severe twisting or rotating of your body.
 Remember to use protective sports equipment, as recommended by a coach, your health care provider or instructor.

 - Amusement park rides

 - Horseback riding (no rodeo)

 - Ice skating (no jumps)